-If youʻre booking your trip to Bergen last minute, we have you covered.
+If youʻre booking your trip to Bergen last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-- Osterfjord, Mostraumen, and waterfall fjord tour (#1 bestseller!)
+- Osterfjord, Mostraumen, and waterfall fjord tour (bestselling half-day tour!)

-- Sognefjord self-guided tour from Bergen (great DIY option)
+- Sognefjord self-guided tour from Bergen (a great DIY option)

 🚗 Visiting Bergen independently?
 Be sure to book your Norway rental car ahead of time to ensure availability!